jonathanwiesel/dotfiles/README.md

 ## Alfred Workflows and Themes

-Alfred doesn't support automatic provision so the `alfred` directory has my most used workflows and favorite themes.
+Alfred doesn't support automatic provision so in the bootstrapping process you'll be asked if you want the workflows, then you'll be taken to my package download page.

-Must be installed manually by double clicking.

 **Remember to enable PowerPack before installing workflows.**